-The rectangular boxes in the process model are the transitions defined in the Proto net (T), each transition has an activity type indicated by the symbol in the box (C).
+The rectangular boxes in the process model are the transitions (T, Definition 1), each transition has an activity type indicated by the symbol in the box (C, Definition 2).
 The talking balloon indicates the activity type "communication", the trapezium indicates "basic", the check box "check", and the V-symbol "authorize".
 The three rectangles on the left side of the process are triggers (B).
 A trigger indicates that a certain (external) condition has to be fulfilled before the transition it links to can be executed.
 In this example, a "Claim", a "Damage report" and the "End of the day" are used.
 The split and join types are set to their values in the transition properties, but to show them in the model XOR-splits and -joins are also explicitly stated in the name of a transition.
-On the top right side of the transition the role allocated to the transition is indicated (For example, the first transition "Receive claim" is executed by the role "Postal worker"), on the bottom left side the related department(s) (Department "Distribution" for the transition "Receive claim"), and on the bottom right side the products / services and the required applications ("Individual and business" services for the transition "Receive claim").
+On the top right side of the transition the role allocated to the transition is given (For example, the first transition "Receive claim" is executed by the role "Postal worker"), on the bottom left side the related department(s) (Department "Distribution" for the transition "Receive claim") and the products / services ("Individual and business" for the transition "Receive claim") and the required applications ("Word" for the transition "Classify").
 The organizational model related to the process model is depicted in Figure 3 and is also created with Protos.
 It shows the roles and the number of resources per department.